 ¿Quién podrá calmarlos?

 ¿Quien puede acallar los lamentos, los aterradores gritos, los ruidos escalofriantes?

 In the mysterious house ... the dead are restless!

 What do they want?

-Who can silence the cries, the terrifying screams, the creepy noises?
+Who can silence the wailing, the terrifying screams, the chilling noises?

 France was very generously served with many cards!
 I still miss a few of them.
 Strangely, they are in landscape or portrait format.
 Mixing the orientation of the card is weird.